oguzkaganozt/djangow/README.md

     1. pipenv --three    --> To initiate a virtualenv
     2. pipenv install    --> To instal dependencies to virtualenv
     3. pipenv shell      --> To activate the virtualenv

+To create one-off dyno (just for system operations and used once and killed when Ctrl+C):

+    heroku run -- > heroku run bash for open up a bash